 Out of 952 annual travel insurance policies on Defaqto, 98% cover baggage as standard, but the cover levels varied.

-Medical expenses cover can seem very generous on paper – 98% of policies would cover £3m or more in medical expenses.
+Medical expenses cover can seem very generous on paper – 98% of policies would cover £3 million or more in medical expenses.
 But this figure has to include repatriation costs, which can be extremely high if you need to be flown home under medical supervision.

 Your insurer might reject your claim if you:

-If you think your claim was rejected unfairly, you can make a complaint in writing to the insurer and state how you would like it resolved.
+If you think your claim was rejected unfairly, the first thing you’ll need to do is make a complaint in writing directly to the insurer and state how you’d like it resolved.

-Most insurers will cover your medical treatment if you catch Covid abroad, but it’s far less likely you’ll be covered for additional accommodation and repatriation costs if you’re not ill but have to quarantine abroad.
+Most insurers will cover your medical treatment if you catch Covid-19 abroad, but you’re far less likely to be covered for additional accommodation and repatriation costs if you’re not ill but have to quarantine abroad.

 Doubling up on cover can complicate the claims process.

 It’s not a good idea to double-insure, but it’s easy to do it by mistake.
-For example, you might have travel insurance cover through your bank, and a more extensive policy that you bought yourself.
+For example, you might have travel insurance cover through your bank, which provides a more extensive policy than the one you bought yourself.